biodash/biodash.github.io/content/codeclub-setup/index.md

   when you start R, and you can also get it by typing `sessionInfo()` and checking the first line of the output.

-- As of June 2022, ideally, your R version is at least `4.2.0`.
+- Currently (January 2023), we would recommend R version `4.2.0` or higher.
-  But if you're reluctant to update, you should generally be fine with an R version of at least `4.0`.
+  And since we'll work with the "base R pipe", you'll definitely need version `4.1.0` or higher.

 - To update R, [see this page for instructions](/tutorials/r-resources-tips/#updating-r).